Fox-Drone/BlueFox-Nexus/CONTRIBUTING.md

-# 🤝 Contributing to BlueFox-Nexus
+# 🤝 Contributing to BlueFox

-Thank you for your interest in contributing to BlueFox-Nexus 🚀
+Thank you for your interest in contributing to BlueFox 🚀

 This project is in active early development, so changes may evolve quickly and APIs may not be stable.